 Here are four winning suit and shirt combinations to get you going.

-A classic black tux is always supposed to be worn with an impeccably pressed white dress shirt and, really, they don’t look as suave with anything else.
+A classic black tux is supposed to be worn with an impeccably pressed white dress shirt and, really, they don’t look as suave with anything else.
 But this is prom and you’ve got years of sticking to formal black tie rules ahead of you, so feel free to throw a more casual shirt into the mix.
-It should really still be white for the full tuxedo effect but if a more relaxed fabric or leaving it untucked makes you feel better about yourself, we’re all for it.
+It should really still be white for the full tuxedo effect but forgo the traditional bib version in favour of a stud-buttoned one and leave it unfastened at the collar for a more relaxed take.

 Gone all out with your jacket?
-Then you’ll need a shirt that’s got the goods to support it.
-This prom jacket ticks off metallic gold, brocade cloth and a jewel-toned bird motif in one – that’s already a lot for any look, so you’ve got to be careful not to stray into ‘too much’ territory.
-A navy shirt picks out the jacket’s dark blue details and creates a solid base while including a little texture adds to the overall rich effect.
+Then you’ll need a solid foundation piece to support it.
+This prom jacket ticks off metallic brocade cloth and a large-scale floral motif in one – that’s already a lot for any look, so you’ve got to be careful not to stray into ‘too much’ territory.
+A black shirt is suitably simple but will feel more nighttime-appropriate than a white one, or lean into the gentleman’s lounge look with a block-colour rollneck instead.

-It doesn’t get much fresher than a spring-appropriate floral pattern.
-Except a floral shirt paired with this season’s freshest pastel suiting.
+It doesn’t get much fresher than a tropical floral pattern.
+Except a tropical floral shirt paired with this season’s freshest pastel suiting.
 You don’t need them to match but you’ll want to pick a floral pattern with similarly toned shades to your suit.
-In this case, the shirt’s pastel blue and white print complements the suit’s faded pink cloth, while the darker base colour adds impact.
+In this case, the shirt’s pink and red motif complements the suit’s pink cloth, while the high-contrast base colour adds impact.